C-bowman/inference-tools/docs/source/getting_started.rst

 The diagnostics plot shows the history of the chains log-probability, the convergence of tuning parameters such as proposal distribution widths, and effective sample size estimates for each parameter.

-As this problem has six free parameters, the resulting posterior distribution is six-dimensional, so we cannot visualise it directly.
+As this problem has five free parameters, the resulting posterior distribution is five-dimensional, so we cannot visualise it directly.
 Instead, we can produce a 'matrix plot' of the posterior, which shows all possible 1D and 2D marginal distributions, using the ``matrix_plot`` method: